OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-cd-to-co/index.md

 ## Conclusion

-Traditional CI/CD pipelines end with the deployment, but in reality what happens after a deployment is as critical as the deployment itself.
+Traditional deployment pipelines end with the deployment, but in reality what happens after a deployment is as critical as the deployment itself.
 This is where the idea of Continuous Operations comes in.
-Creating a CI/CD/CO pipeline gives your team the tools they need to support applications from the first code commit to weeks, months or years after a production deployment.
-Because Octopus already understands your infrastructure and how to deploy to it, runbooks can easily take advantage of the existing credentials, targets and environments to implement Continuous Operations.
+Runbooks gives your team the tools they need to support applications from the first code commit to weeks, months or years after a production deployment.
+Because Octopus already understands your infrastructure and how to deploy to it, runbooks can easily take advantage of the existing credentials, targets and environments to implement the operations stage of the DevOps lifecycle.

-Fundamentally, the practice of continuous operations treats the scripts and workflows that keep deployments running as a valuable product in their own right.
+Fundamentally, runbooks treat the scripts and workflows that keep deployments running as a valuable product in their own right.
 Taking the best practices from continuous delivery and extending them to operations tasks ensures that the entire application lifecycle is managed in a cohesive way by your DevOps teams.

-With this blog post we end our journey from a locally built legacy Java application to a complete CI/CD/CO pipeline integrating Jenkins, Octopus, Docker, and AWS EKS.
-I hope the examples have provided a useful insight into how each of these tools integrates with one another, and that this example pipeline provides a useful foundation on which to implement CI/CD/CO in your own organization.
+With this blog post we end our journey from a locally built legacy Java application to a complete deployment pipeline integrating Jenkins, Octopus, Docker, and AWS EKS.
+I hope the examples have provided a useful insight into how each of these tools integrates with one another, and that this example pipeline provides a useful foundation on which to implement CI, release management, and operations in your own organization.

 Happy Deployments!